Schumer puts insulin, prescription drug reform, Supreme Court ethics on July agenda

-Senate Majority Leader Chuck Schumer (D-N.Y.) on Sunday laid out Senate Democrats’ agenda in July, putting the spotlight on legislation to lower the cost of insulin, prescription drug reform and proposals to address Supreme Court ethics.
+Senate Majority Leader Chuck Schumer (D-N.Y.)
+Sunday laid out Senate Democrats’ agenda for July, putting the spotlight on legislation to lower the cost of insulin, prescription drug reform and proposals to address Supreme Court ethics.

-He also highlighted the need to reauthorize the Federal Aviation Administration and the Farm Bill and bipartisan work on cannabis banking legislation and a package to improve economic competition with China.
+He also highlighted the need to reauthorize the Federal Aviation Administration and the Farm Bill, bipartisan work on cannabis-banking legislation and a package to improve economic competition with China.

 Schumer took a shot at conservative Justices Clarence Thomas and Samuel Alito for failing to disclose lavish vacations they took at the invitation of wealthy conservative donors, and said Democrats will “explore every option” to address Supreme Court ethics.